molily/molily.de/_posts/2017-11-25-robust-javascript.md

 A website still has a set of desired features and a set of client requirements.
 But the implementation starts with a minimal set of features.
 A first version of the site has a low entry barrier because it only uses well-established technologies.

 Then, a second version is built that *enhances* the first version by adding new features.
-The enhanced version checks whether the client supports newer web technologies, then uses them safely.
-If the client meets the requirements for a certain feature, that feature is activated.
+The enhanced version checks whether the client supports certain web technologies, then uses them safely.
+If the client meets the requirements for a feature, that feature is activated.

 This process is repeated, creating a third, fourth, fifth version and so on.
-That’s why it is called *Progressive* Enhancement.
+That is why it is called *Progressive* Enhancement.
 In theory, the website can be enhanced endlessly while staying robust and accessible to devices and browsers with restricted capabilities.

 ### Graceful Degradation vs. Progressive Enhancement